 Pitching is part of the game when you’re trying to land new freelance clients and brand partnerships.
-You should expect that some of your pitches will be rejected or unanswered.
+You should expect that some of your pitches will be rejected or unanswered, even though you can cold call your way into a new business.
 If you’re noticing most of your pitches are not getting a good result, there may be problems with your approach.

 Here are two key reasons why your pitches aren’t landing you opportunities:

 Many of the pitches I’ve gotten from businesses and bloggers recently don’t have this key ingredient.
 There has to be something in the deal for the person who you’re pitching.
 You have to explain what that something is in your initial pitch.

 I’m shocked at the number of times I get emails from brands almost demanding of me to publish posts or resources to my site without a clear reason as to why I should be doing the favor.

 These emails automatically get deleted.
 People have to see the value in what you’re asking.
 It’s a two-way street.
 It can turn people off when it seems you’re asking for a favor and not suggesting a partnership where both people benefit.

 When writing pitches as a freelance writer, I explain how my background in personal finance helps me explain complex money topics to readers in a clear way.

 My angle is showing them how hiring me to contribute content can make their life easier because I submit on time, I pay attention to details, and I’m prompt with editing requests.
 Give people a reason to want to work with you — don’t be shy.

 Your pitch isn’t relevant.